-StripPaint 9900 is a paint stripper solution specially formulated for cured coatings.
+StripPaint 9900 is a strong paint stripper and remover chemical specially formulated for cured coatings.
 Safe for use on multiple surfaces, including aluminum, zinc, magnesium, brass, stainless steel and steel substrates.
-Removes powder coating, ecoating, and wet-applied coatings.
+This heavy-duty coating stripper removes powder coating, ecoating, and wet-applied coatings.

 Use requires an immersion tank.
 Ensure there is proper ventilation and that industry standard practices are followed at all times.